Sports Betting Legality: Complete Guide to State-by-State Regulations

 States with legal sports betting have implemented various responsible gambling requirements:

-Enable betters to set restrictions on their accounts. -
+- Deposit and time limits Enable betters to set restrictions on their accounts.

-Mandate education for industry employees on recognize problem gambling.
+- Training requirements Mandate education for industry employees on recognize problem gambling.

 The future of sports betting legalization